mesosphere/dcos-docs-site/pages/services/kubernetes/2.2.0-1.13.3/getting-started/installing-mke/index.md

     }
     ```

-    Save and close the file to be used to install the package.
+1. Save and close the file to be used to install the package.

-1. <strong>Install the package using the associated</strong> `mke-options.json`<strong> configured for the package in the last step.</strong>
+1. Install the package using the associated `mke-options.json` configured for the package in the last step.
 In the CLI, enter:

     ```bash
     dcos package install --yes kubernetes --options=mke-options.json
     ```

-    Which should result in the following output when things work as expected:
+    This should result in the following output:

     ```bash
     $ dcos package install --yes kubernetes --options=mke-options.json